martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - **Ports with multiple service providers** - A number port wizard request supports porting from one service provider at a time.
 For example, if you have a site whose numbers you want to port over to Microsoft, and some of those phone numbers are provided by service provider "A" while other numbers are provided by service provider "B," then you place two separate port requests with the number port wizard, one for numbers with service provider "A" and another for numbers with service provider "B."
 - **Ports with multiple billing telephone numbers** - A number port wizard request supports porting numbers from one BTN at a time.
 For example, if your service provider groups your telephone numbers within multiple BTNs, then you need to place a separate port request for each set of numbers, respective to their parent BTN.
 - **Ports with multiple number types** - A number port wizard request supports porting one number type at a time.
-For example, if you have a site that has nine toll numbers assigned to individual users, and one toll-free number is used as an auto attendant, then you need to place two separate port requests with the number port wizard, one for the nine tolled numbers and another for the toll-free number.
+For example, if you have a site that has nine toll numbers assigned to individual users, and one toll-free number is used as an auto attendant, then you need to place two separate port requests with the number port wizard, one for the nine toll numbers and another for the toll-free number.
 - **Ports with multiple addresses** - A number port wizard request supports porting numbers for one service address at a time.
 For example, if you have a port project to transfer numbers at multiple addresses on the same port date, then you'll need to place a separate port request per unique service address.

 > [!NOTE]